qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

   - `buyer`: buyer's qlc address
   - `internalId`: order's internal id in qlcchain
   - `orderId`: order's id from sonata api
-  - `productId`: array of product's id from sonata api
+  - `productIds`: array of product's id from sonata api
+    - `productId`: id of this product
+    - `itemId`: item id of this product, required when updating create order
   - `orderStatus`: success/fail, result of sonata api
   - `failReason`: fail reason of sonata api
 - **Returns**: